fillefilip8/Downloader/README.md

 # Downloader
-A simple file downloader made in C# (Docker images for Windows and Linux are available)
+A simple file downloader made in .NET 6